-All pupils, parents, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the academy's ICT systems and the internet (appendices 1-3).
+All pupils, parents, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the academy's ICT systems and the internet.
 Visitors will be expected to read and agree to the academy's terms on acceptable use if relevant.